BranchMetrics/branch-deep-linking-public-api/README.md

 Nothing if successful, or 402 error if not enough credits were available to redeem (this operation is [atomic](http://stackoverflow.com/questions/15054086/what-does-atomic-mean-in-programming), meaning if two callers try and redeem the same user's credits at the same time, only one will succeed).

+### Reconciling Credits

+If fraud is detected, e.g. users tricking the system to get more credits by referring him/herself, call this API to reconcile the amount from the user's credit balance.
+If the reconciliation amount is greater than the user's credit balance, the difference amount will be used and the credit balanced will be set to zero.

+#### Endpoint

+POST /v1/reconcile
+Content-Type: application/json

+#### Parameters

+**app_id** _required_
+: The id of the originating app.

+**user_id** _required_
+: The dashboard user id.
+This will be sent to you by the Branch team to give you access to this API.

+**identity**  _required_ (max 127 characters)
+: The identity used to identify the user.

+**amount** _required_
+: The amount of credit to redeem.

+**bucket** _optional_ (max 63 characters)
+: The name of the bucket to use.
+If none is specified, defaults to 'default'.

+#### Returns

+The credit transaction JSON object for the reconciliation

+    {
+        "app_id": "55696551485375420",
+        "identity_id": "55705482546906094",
+        "date": "2015-02-13T02:27:12.477Z",
+        "id": "94607584564086264",
+        "bucket": "default",
+        "type": 4,
+        "amount": -5
+    }

 ### Getting the Credit History

 #### Endpoint